BACK to TECH TALK

 The firing order for a four cylinder is 1-3-4-2 with some very rare ones as 1-2-4-3 as in ancient vintage engines.

-and it is for older engines 1-4-2-6-3-5 and some diesels.
+and for a six cylinder we have 1-5-3-6-2-4 and 1-4-2-6-3-5 for some older engines and some diesels.